What information do I need to submit for an LEI?

 Globally, LEI codes are issued to Legal Entities under terms and conditions flowed down from the Global LEI Foundation through the Local Operating Unit (LOU) / LEI Issuer to the Legal Entity.
 All RapidLEI needs to do, is to verify that an officer of the company signed the appropriate documents.
-We provide an enhanced signature process flow which can be easily signed by an Applicant (with Autority) applying for an LEI code, or forwarded/delegated to an alternative signer.
+We provide an enhanced signature process flow which can be easily signed by an Applicant (with Authority) applying for an LEI code, or forwarded/delegated to an alternative signer.
 If we can verify the name of the signer through the business registry, this speeds up the process considerably.

 What investment do I need to make to be issued with an LEI code?

 After the collapse of the banking systems in 2008, the LEI system was conceived to offer transparency on a global basis.
 With a unique number being assigned to every legal entity worldwide being the eventual aim.
-As global trade and the pervasive nature of the Internet have broken down traditional trade barriers in the decade since the collpase, the requirement for an LEI type solution to many issues is growing.
+As global trade and the pervasive nature of the Internet have broken down traditional trade barriers in the decade since the collapse, the requirement for an LEI type solution to many issues is growing.
 Uniqueness is key to the success and some organizations unwittingly apply for an LEI when one already exists.
 The mechanisms to detect Duplicates after issuance and during the application process is improving all the time.
 We all have a responsibility to ensure the underlying information in the application for the LEI is accurate.
-As RapidLEI utilses live look ups to the Business Registrys in the jurisdictions we support, we help ensure accuracy and therefore prevent potential duplicates from occuring.
+As RapidLEI utilizes live look ups to the Business Registries in the jurisdictions we support, we help ensure accuracy and therefore prevent potential duplicates from occurring.